 Q: My camper takes vitamins and supplements – can they take them at camp?

 A: Yes, however a doctor’s order must accompany them or our nurses will be unable to dispense them to your camper.

 Q: My camper’s medication dosage has changed and is not accurate on the pharmacy bottle label – is that ok?

 A: No – if the pharmacy label is not accurate a doctor’s order must accompany the medication or it can’t be dispensed for the new dosage.

 Q: My camper requires help toileting – is that something your staff can do?

 A: Yes!
-All of our staff and counselors are trained to help assist our campers with their bathing, toileting, showering, and dressing needs – including those campers who need full personal care and support.
+All of our staff are trained to help assist our campers with their bathing, toileting, showering, and dressing needs – including those campers who need full personal care and support.

 Q: My camper has strict dietary needs – do I need to bring food for them?